Lipinski-B/RNAseq/README.md

 ## Description of my results

 ### Nextflow pipeline
 In this git repository, you will find all the code written to build the nextflow pipeline.
-This pipeline has been developed to perform RNAseq analyses from FASTQ files and provides answers to the following test exercices
+This pipeline has been developed to perform RNAseq analyses from FASTQ files and to provides answers to the test exercices

 I invite you to read and follow the Dependencies, Parameters and Usage sections if you want to test it out.